Local Service Page

 • Local Review: "They rebuilt our front steps and landing properly and the entry feels much safer now." - Homeowner, Hamilton Mountain.

-• Tony's Pro Tip: On Halton Till clay lots common in Hamilton, always carry the base 4 inches beyond the tread outline so the perimeter doesn't sag after the first spring thaw.
+• Riaad's Pro Tip: On Halton Till clay lots common in Hamilton, always carry the base 4 inches beyond the tread outline so the perimeter doesn't sag after the first spring thaw.
 That one detail prevents the classic "tipped riser" you see on 5-year-old concrete steps in the lower city.

 Hamilton Concrete Steps FAQ